mccannd/AlizarinGame/README.md

 # Generation Parameters and Effects

 I implemented three simple parameters to control the randomness of my generator.
+I will break down the results of testing each extensively.

 ## Target Density